ompl/pyplusplus/README.txt

   python setup.py doc

-In order for this to work you need epydoc (http://epydoc.sourceforge.net) and pygccxml.
+In order for this to work you need Sphinx and pygccxml.

 --------------------------------------------------------------------------